gratefulgabe5000/MarinSoftware-Module-Agentic-Campaign-Managers/1. Marin Adtech/2. Agentic Campaign Manager/2. Artifacts/2. Integrated MVP/TASKLIST-Marin-Dispatcher-Integration-WORKFLOW.md

 ⚠️ SEQUENTIAL (Must follow order):
    Phase 2: Core Service (GABE only)
-   Phase 2D: Lambda Integration (VANES only, waits for 2.2 & 2C.3)
+   Phase 2D: Lambda Integration (GABE only, waits for 2.2 & 2C.3)
-   Phase 3: Integration (VANES only, waits for 2D.2)
+   Phase 3: Integration (GABE only, waits for 2D.2)
 ```

 ---